 Starting your own traditions

-After looking at some of these New Year’s customs from different cultures, maybe, you’ll try something a little different this year – and we can help you with that.
+After looking at some of these New Year’s customs from different cultures, hopefully, you’ll try something a little different this year – and we can help you with that.
 Whether you want to do more for others or bring the people you care about together to kick off the new year, you got some options as a Foresters member.

 - Packing Hygiene kits for a local shelter or school supply bags for in-need students (or you can use the First Aid kit option)